 Subsequent to initial recognition, they are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Company's cash and cash equivalents and trade and other receivables fall into this category.
+The Company's cash and cash equivalents, prepayments, related party receivable and taxation receivable fall into this category.